efrecon/primer/README.md

 * [`packages`][packages] upgrades the system to the latest and installs additional packages.
-* `users` takes a `/etc/passwd` inspired colon separated file to create a number of users on the host system.
+* [`users`][users] takes a `/etc/passwd` inspired colon separated file to create a number of users on the host system.
 Relevant groups will be created and all users can be made members of additional groups (e.g. `sudo`?).
 The module is able to generate strong passwords for all these users if necessary.
 * `timezone` places the host at a given location.
 * [`sshkeys`][sshkeys] automatically generates strong SSH keys for the calling user.
 The target of this module are deploy keys when interacting with